• Skip to main content

 Collaborative transcription, the hard way

-April 14, 2008 By Ben Brumfield
+April 14, 2008 by Ben Brumfield

 Archivalia has kept us informed of lots of manuscript projects going online in Europe last week, offering commentary along the way.
 Perhaps my favorite exchange was about the Chronicle of Sweder von Schele on the Internet: